alper/alpernl/content/posts/15497/index.md

 categories:
   - english
   - internet
-  - product-/-design
+  - product-design
 date: "2019-06-05T22:02:42+00:00"
 title: ""
 aliases:
   - /dingen/2019/06/15497/

 ---
 About password managers:

 “But I never found a way to get people onto 1password in a single training session.
 The setup process has a lot of moving parts, involving the desktop app, browser plugin, online service, mobile app, and app store.
 It requires repeatedly typing a long master passphrase.”